 Know the Threats

 Spyware.
 Scareware.
 Phishing.
 Malware.
 Adware.
-These terms might seem outdated, but they are all still very real threats to computer and internet security: in November 2012, a virus was discovered that hacks users' computers to copy all of their photo files.
+These terms might seem outdated, but they are all still very real threats to computer and internet security: in January 2020, a virus was discovered that allows hackers to steal sensitive information by pretending to provide information about the Coronavirus.
 And with online shopping gaining popularity, especially during the holiday season, hackers are targeting consumers in an effort to steal personal information.
 Smartphones, which have made quick advances in both ability and popularity, are targeted by hackers too.
 How can you protect yourself from these threats?

 Protect Your Computer